Wilhelm Dörpfeld: Career

 In 1886, Dörpfeld founded the German School of Athens, which was later named after him, as the Dörpfeld Gymnasium.
 From 1887 to 1912, he was the director of the German Archaeological Institute at Athens.
 He published, in 1896, Das griechische Theater, the first study of Greek theatre construction.

 After his retirement in 1912, Dörpfeld engaged in numerous academic debates on different archaeological topics.
 For example, in the mid-1930s, he took part in a celebrated debate with American archaeologist William Bell Dinsmoor on the nature of configuration of the three phases of the Parthenon.
 At the beginning of the 1920s, he started to lecture at the University of Jena but was not satisfied with teaching as a profession and so returned to Greece.

 In 1913 Döperfield became a signatary of the Manifesto of the Ninety-Three, a manifesto in which 93 prominent academic figures in Germany endorsed the early German military action of World War 1.
-It is to be noted that many of the signatories would later express regret in the signing of said document.
+Many of the signatories would later express regret in the signing of said document.

 Dörpfeld died in 1940 on the island of Lefkada, Greece, where he had a house, believing that the bay of Nidri on the eastern coast of Lefkada was the historical Ithaca, home of Odysseus in Homer's Odyssey.